install.packages("pak") #IF NOT ALREADY INSTALLED

 gridlines_plus() I’d say that looks pretty nice, but it’s, at worst, an evidence-based starting point upon which to build something truly impactful and distinctive!

-Specifically, we highly recommend specifying a dpi of at least 300 (the default) to ggsave() as well as a width and height relevant to the intended use of the graph.
+Specifically, I highly recommend specifying a dpi of at least 300 (the default) to ggsave() as well as a width and height relevant to the intended use of the graph.

 For example, full page width in a typical scientific journal is approximately 7 inches, and a typical aspect ratio (width:height) is approximate 1.33, yielding a typical height around 5.26 inches.
 So, a reasonable ggsave() call might look like this: